Control on Hilbert Spaces and Application to Some Mean Field Type Control Problems: INTRODUCTION

 In the present work, we proceed differently.
 We develop a framework that allows us to work in a Hilbert space and use the concept of G\^ateaux derivatives in this Hilbert space.
-At the same time, we get the equations with functional derivatives as a particular case.
+Then we consider a stochastic control problem in this Hilbert space containing some relevant $L^2$ random variables.
+We next find that the optimal state and co-state satisfy a system of forward-backward stochastic differential equations in the Hilbert space with the optimal control satisfying the first order condition.
+By studying the Jacobian flow of the solution to this FBSDE, we can verify some regularities of the value function, which help us to write the Bellman equation.
+Finally, the solution to master equation can be established by taking the linear functional derivatives of the Bellman equation and choosing the initial random variable of the FBSDE to be the identity map.
+Although the estimates in this article are in similar spirit to those in \cite{GAS}, we note that our approach is different from that in \cite{GAS} which comes much closer to \cite{ABY}.
+In \cite{GAS}, the analysis focuses purely on analytical techniques inherited from the master equation, but not from the FBSDE which is our main emphasis here.
 We do not claim originality in the result, but in the method.
 For instance, in the book by P.~Cardialaguet et al.~\cite{CDLL}, a fully analytic approach is taken, consisting of starting with the system of Hamilton-Jacobi-Bellman and Fokker-Planck equations, and the lifting concept is not used.
-Our method is new, even with respect to the lifting concept, since we consider a different Hilbert space.
+Our method is new, even with respect to the lifting concept, since we consider a different Hilbert space, which could be interpreted as a tangent space attached to the initial probability measure $m$; indeed, in this approach, we essentially only ``lift'' the random variables generated solely by the Wiener process while we treat the independent initial randomness separately as an isolated functional object.
 The advantage of the new formulation is that, in this way, we can derive all the results using only optimal control theory on a Hilbert space; the original mean field control problem appears as a particular case.
-We intend to develop the methodology for more general problems, including those with common noise, in future work.
+This work aims to provide a new approach based on the Hilbert space argument to solving the mean field type control problems, and resolving the corresponding Bellman and master equations.
+We intend to develop the methodology for more general problems, including those with common noise and generic payoff functions, in future work.
+We refer the readers to the very recent article \cite{BTY} written by us, which deals with the mean field type control problem with generic payoff functions by applying the approach of this current article.